Pesisir Barat Regency

-Pesisir Barat Regency (Kabupaten Pesisir Barat, literally West Coast Regency) is a regency in Lampung Province of Indonesia.
-It was created on 25 October 2012 from the eight western districts of West Lampung Regency.
-It covers an area of 2,939.60 km^{2}, and had a population of 141,741 at the 2010 Census and 162,697 at the 2020 Census; the official estimate as of mid-2024 was 177,430 (comprising 91,926 males and 85,504 females).
+Pesisir Barat Regency (Kabupaten Pesisir Barat, also known as West Coast Regency) is a regency in Lampung Province of Indonesia.
+It was established on 25 October 2012 from eight western districts of West Lampung Regency.
+It covers an area of 2,939.60 km^{2} and had a population of 141,741 at the 2010 Census and 162,697 at the 2020 Census; the official estimate as of mid 2025 was 178,549 (comprising 91,926 males and 85,504 females in 2024).
 The administrative center is the town of Krui.
-The majority group in the Pesisir Barat Regency is the Lampung people, while the Bengkulu language is also spoken in some northern districts.
+The lampung peopleare the majority ethnic group in the Pesisir Barat Regency is the Lampung people, while the Bengkulu language is also spoken in some of the northern districts.

 Administrative districts

-In 2012, the new regency comprised eight districts (kecamatan), which until 2012 were part of the West Lampung Regency.
+In 2012, the new regency comprised eight districts (kecamatan), which had previously been part of west Lampung Regency.
 However, since 2012, three additional districts have been created in the northern half of the new regency from parts of the existing districts - Krui Selatan (South Krui), Pulau Pisang (Pisang Island), and Way Krui.
-Below is a list (from northwest to southeast) of these districts, along with their areas and populations at the 2010 Census and the 2020 Census, as well as the official estimates as of mid-2024.
+The districts are listed below from northwest to southeast of these districts, along with their areas and populations according to the 2010 Census and the 2020 Census, as well as official population estimates for mid-2025.
 The table also indicates the locations of the district administrative centers, the number of villages in each district (a total of 116 rural desa and two urban kelurahan - both of the latter in Pesisir Tengah District), and their postcodes.